stescobedo92/Market.API/README.md

 ## How to Test

-First, install [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0).
+First, install [NET 6](https://dotnet.microsoft.com/download/dotnet/6.0).
 Then, open the terminal or command prompt at the API root path (```/Market.API/```) and run the following commands, in sequence:

 ```
 dotnet restore